top of page

 Dihydroberberine is particularly well-tolerated in a sustained-release form, minimizing GI side effects and maximizing metabolic benefits.
 Think of it as a metabolic multitool: it sharpens blood sugar, smooths lipids, and quiets cravings, all in one.

-Clinical Perks of High-Dose 5-HTP (Under Supervision)
+Research Shows High-Dose 5-HTP (Under Supervision)

 • Helps the stomach feel full sooner